Arkansas TV Ends PBS Affiliation Amid Funding Cuts

 “Arkansas TV is our promise that visual storytelling—centered on the people, places and experiences of our state—remains at the core of everything we do,” executive director and CEO Carlton Wing said in a statement.
 “As we embrace our new identity as Arkansas TV, we are also making strategic decisions to ensure a sustainable model for public television in Arkansas and our ability to serve Arkansans for generations to come.”

-The elimination of network affiliate fees to PBS is, however, unlikely to address the services financial woes by itself, an analysis of the service's finances by Semipublic found.
-It noted that during the meeting when the Commission voted to change the name and to drop PBS affiliation, the network’s CFO admitted that its deficit would rise to $6 million by fiscal year 2030.
-A Semipublic examination of its finances also indicated that this might be an underestimate, with its actual deficit growing to as much as $7 million.
+The elimination of network affiliate fees to PBS is, however, unlikely to address the Arkansas TV’s financial woes on its own, an analysis of the service's finances by Semipublic found.
+During the Arkansas Educational Television Commission’s meeting, the network’s chief financial officer noted that its deficit would grow to $6 million by fiscal year 2030.
+A Semipublic examination of its finances indicated that count might be an underestimate, with the network’s actual deficit growing to as much as $7 million.

 The professional video industry's #1 source for news, trends and product and tech information.
 Sign up below.